antaresproject/docs/docs/services/test_benchmark.md

 ## Migrations

-There is often a need to use the database or its prototype in the form of the sqllite base.
-Therefore, the environment provides the command that supports an absolute path instead of a relative one.
-It simplifies the boot of migration files during the testing as a parameter that contains the path to the migration fil of a module or parameter:
+Quite frequently there is a need to use a database or its prototype in the form of sqllite base.
+Therefore, the environment provides the command which supports an absolute path instead of a relative one, in order to facilitate migration files' boot during the testing, as a parameter containing module's or component's path to the migration file:

 ```php
 $this->artisan('migrate', [